berndfo/istio-mock/README.md

 ## Mocking a Service Mesh on Kubernetes and Istio

-Now we come to the interesting part.
+Now we get to the interesting part.
 It shows how to create a set of services and call them.

 ### Acquire a Kubernetes cluster on Google Cloud